miqueasmd/miqueasmd/README.md

 ---

 ## 📈 Goals for 2025
-- Secure a remote IT position, preferably in an international team.
+- Secure a remote IT or Training position, preferably in an international team.
 - Assist individuals and businesses with training, automation, and cloud services.
 - Leverage data to drive smarter decision-making.